Urban resilience

 What are we doing?

 The IFRC and our member National Societies are helping urban communities worldwide be more prepared for, and resilient to, increasing and changing hazards.
-This includes hazards such as heat waves which are actually deadlier in cities than in rural areas.
+This includes hazards such as heat waves and urban floods, which are actually deadlier in cities than in rural areas.

 Through our thousands of urban branches and millions of volunteers within cities, we're responding to urban disasters and supporting urban recovery efforts.